Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 When an API Profile is defined, it introduces an intentional requirement on the part of the API client to communicate with the Ed-Fi ODS API using profile-specific content types (e.g. _application/vnd.ed-fi.{resource}.{profile}.readable+json_).
 The reason for this behavior is that it is important for an API client to acknowledge that they are aware that they are reading or writing only _part_ of a resource rather than operating on the resource as a _whole_.
 When extra JSON data is supplied in a POST request to the Ed-Fi ODS API, the request will be processed and the extraneous data will just be ignored.
 Without the explicit use of the content types, unexpected data loss could result.

 The Ed-Fi API Publisher does not currently automatically identify that use of a profile-based content type is required after interacting with either the source or target APIs.
 Thus, requests against such an API endpoint will currently fail.

+## Legal Information

+Copyright (c) 2020 Ed-Fi Alliance, LLC and contributors.

+Licensed under the [Apache License, Version 2.0](LICENSE) (the "License").

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

+See [NOTICES](NOTICES.md) for additional copyright and license notifications.